 Remember, you are worthy of happiness and love and a healthy relationship.
 You can have relational freedom.

-We provide support and healing for these individuals at the programs we offer at The Glass House.
-Our Repair & Restore Retreat will help you begin a new chapter of your life where you can no longer suffer from unhealthy relationships.
+We provide support and healing for those of you that are interested in a 5-day relationship intensive workshop The Glass House.
+Our Repair & Restore Retreat will help you begin a new chapter of your life where you will learn to no longer suffer from unhealthy relationships.
 We help codependents by focusing on creating healthy boundaries, building self-esteem, learning how to say “no” without guilt, cultivating deep self-care, and you will learn to define and understand your attachment style.

 Our clients include family members, spouses, and individuals who struggle in the workplace or in the home with codependency.

-In addition, we offer intensive programs designed to repair and restore relational challenges.
+In addition, we offer individual coaching that can be done remotely by phone, text and face time.
 Learn more about our Programs.
 We’re here to help.